hubentu/textscanner/README.md

-# TextScaner Android App
+# TextScanner Android App

-TextScaner is an Android application that uses the device's camera to capture and recognize text in real-time.
+TextScanner is an Android application that uses the device's camera to capture and recognize text in real-time.
 The app features a target region in the middle of the camera preview, making it easy to focus on specific text you want to capture.

 ## Features